realbabyhippo/StacksAndQueues/README.txt

 	3) Program2.java
 	4) TwoStackQueue.java

-The 3 text files are:
+The 2 text files are:
-	1) Written.txt (written HW questions)
-	2) Program2.txt (analysis of TwoStackQueue operations)
-	3) this file: README.txt
+	1) README.txt
+	2) Palindromes.txt (a list fo palindromes to test)

 You can compile all these files by typing in:	<javac CLASSNAME.java> and you can run these files by typing in: < java CLASSNAME >